The Truth About Grief and Why It Comes In Waves

 • Recognize Complicated Grief: Yes, grief is unpredictable and non-linear.
 It is different for was of us.
 However, there are times when you find you simply cannot function.
 You feel bitter and hopeless, and you may even wish you had died along with your loved one.
 This is called complicated grief and it’s a sign that you need to ask for professional help.

 Asking for professional help is a good idea anywhere in this journey.
 Your therapy sessions can be the safe space you need to express feelings and develop new approaches.
 Reach out to me to learn more about grief counseling.
-Go to this page if you’re interested in reading more about Trauma and PTSD Treatment.
+Go to this page if you’re interested in reading more about Trauma Counseling.